Defining the employment research agenda

 Welcome to our State-of–the Science webpage!

-The RRTC on Advancing Employment for People with Intellectual/ Developmental Disabilities, housed at the Institute for Community Inclusion at UMass Boston, is convening a State-of-the-Science initiative.
-Towards that end, we are hosting a variety of listening sessions, both in-person and online, with multiple stakeholders, to share findings and gather feedback on what we know, what more we need to learn, and where we are headed.
+The RRTC on Advancing Employment for People with Intellectual/ Developmental Disabilities, housed at the Institute for Community Inclusion at UMass Boston, convened its a State-of-the-Science initiative during the Summer and Fall of 2018.
+Towards that end, we hosted a variety of listening sessions, both in-person and online, with multiple stakeholders, to share findings and gather feedback on what we know, what more we need to learn, and where we are headed.
+Our series of events culminated in November of 2017 with our event in Washington DC.
+Click here for the agenda and click here for the stakeholder feedback materials from that day.

 Our partners in this initiative include The Arc U.S., Self-Advocates Becoming Empowered, the University of Minnesota, and the National Association of State Directors of Developmental Disabilities Services (NASDDDS).
 This effort represents a deliberate attempt to involve multiple stakeholders in agenda-setting that will inform the course of future research and promote the knowledge translation that is necessary to move research findings into everyday practice.